facebookincubator/velox/velox/docs/configs.rst

      - integer
      -
      - The current task's Spark partition ID.
 It's set by the query engine (Spark) prior to task execution.
+   * - spark.sql_legacy_timeParserPolicy
+     - bool
+     - false
+     - If true, simple date formatter is used for time formatting and parsing.

 Tracing
 --------